Gary Johnson: 2016 presidential campaign

 In an April 2014 "Ask Me Anything" session on Reddit, Johnson stated that he hoped to run for president again in 2016.
 On whether he would run as a Libertarian or a Republican, he stated: "I would love running as a Libertarian because I would have the least amount of explaining to do."

 In November 2014, Johnson affirmed his intention to run for the 2016 Libertarian nomination.
 In July 2015, Johnson reiterated his intentions for a presidential campaign but stated he was not announcing anything imminently: "I just think there are more downsides than upsides to announcing at this point, and, look, I don't have any delusions about the process.
 In retrospect, 90 percent of the time I spent [trying to become president] ended up to be wasted time."

 In January 2016, Johnson resigned from his post as CEO of Cannabis Sativa, Inc., to pursue political opportunities, hinting to a 2016 presidential run.

 On January 6, 2016, Johnson declared that he would seek the Libertarian nomination for the presidency.
 On May 18, Johnson named former Massachusetts Governor William Weld as his running mate.
-On May 29, 2016, Johnson received the Libertarian nomination on the second ballot.
+The 2016 Libertarian National Convention was held in May later that year, with Johnson among the candidates seeking the nomination.
+The third day of the convention featured a debate among the candidates.
+When each of the candidates was asked if he would support mandating driver's licenses, Johnson was the sole candidate to answer affirmitavely.
+When he began responding that he believed drivers should "show some competency", he was promptly booed.
+Nonetheless, on May 29, 2016, Johnson received the Libertarian nomination on the second ballot.
 Johnson was on the ballot in all 50 states.

-On September 8, Johnson drew widespread negative attention when he appeared on MSNBC's Morning Joe and was asked by panelist Mike Barnicle, "As president, what would you do about Aleppo?"
-Johnson responded, "And what is Aleppo?".
+On September 8, Johnson appeared on MSNBC's Morning Joe and was asked by panelist Mike Barnicle, "As president, what would you do about Aleppo?"
+Johnson responded, "And what is Aleppo?"
 After a clarification from Barnicle, Johnson answered by saying that "the only way that we deal with Syria is to join hands with Russia to diplomatically bring that at an end."
 Johnson criticized U.S. support for the Free Syrian Army and Kurdish forces and stated that the "mess" in Syria was "the result of regime change that we end up supporting.
 And, inevitably, these regime changes have led to a less-safe world."
 Johnson's "what is Aleppo?" question drew widespread attention, much of it negative.
 In response to charges that he was uninformed, Johnson said that he had "blanked," that he did "understand the dynamics of the Syrian conflict," and that he had thought that Barnicle's reference to "Aleppo" was in relation to "an acronym, not the Syrian conflict."